CaravelKit/saas-base/README.md

 ## License

 You CAN NOT use this project for any commercial purposes.
-This project is licensed under the Attribution-NonCommercial 3.0 Unported (CC BY-NC 3.0) License - see the [CC BY-NC 3.0](https://creativecommons.org/licenses/by-nc/3.0/) file for details
+This project is licensed under the Attribution-NonCommercial 3.0 Unported (CC BY-NC 3.0) License - see the [CC BY-NC 3.0](https://creativecommons.org/licenses/by-nc/3.0/) file for details.
+If you are interested in the full-functional version please check our website [www.saas-idea.com](https://www.saas-idea.com) for pricing and conditions.

 ## Feedback

-* Please drop a line at [info@saas-idea.com](info@saas-idea.com) if you find a bug.
+* If you find a bug please open an issue or drop us a line at [info@saas-idea.com](info@saas-idea.com).